Where to Stay in Hoi An: A Local’s Guide for First-Timers

 FeFe Roastery (Facebook page) in Old Town

-The three-star Hoian Central Hotel (Agoda / Booking) and the five-star Little Riverside Hoi An (Agoda / Booking) are great hotel options on the eastern edge of Old Town.
+The three-star Hoian Central Hotel (see on Agoda / Booking) and the five-star Little Riverside Hoi An (see on Agoda / Booking) are great hotel options on the eastern edge of Old Town.
 The Hoian Central Hotel is on a slightly busier street, and the Little Riverside is in a quieter area along the Thu Bon River.

 Outside the Hoian Central Hotel in Hoi An, Vietnam, showcasing the hotels old architecture with white pillars, yellow painting, and flowers.